Multilingual CheckList: Generation and Evaluation: Conclusion

-\textbf{Step 3: Combine Both Steps} The above template extraction process, while resulting in correct outputs, may be computationally expensive due to translation noise\footnote{For example, many of the translated sentences may not fit into a template.
-The algorithm may produce a set of distinct non-terminals that share many common terminals.
-For example, we may get two non-terminals with their corresponding terminals such as ``\{Paris, New York, Delhi\}'' and ``\{London, New York, Delhi\}''.} and its time-complexity that is exponential on the number of non-terminals.
-To mitigate this problem, we follow an iterative approach where instead of using all the extracted non-terminals (along with their terminals), we initialize the set of non-terminals with an empty set and iteratively add the most useful non-terminals (with their corresponding terminals) to the existing set of non-terminals.
+\paragraph{Step 3: Combine Steps 1 and 2} The above template extraction process, while resulting in correct outputs, may be computationally expensive due to translation noise\footnote{The translated sentences may not fit into 1 template.
+Or, the algorithm may produce a set of distinct non-terminals with common or overlapping terminals.
+For e.g, we may get two non-terminals with their corresponding terminals such as ``\{Paris, New York\}'' \& ``\{London, New York, Delhi\}''.} and its time-complexity which is exponential on the number of non-terminals.
+To mitigate this, we follow an iterative approach where instead of using all the extracted non-terminals (along with their terminals), we initialize the set of non-terminals with an empty set and iteratively add the most useful non-terminals (with their corresponding terminals) to this set.